tearust/t-rust/docs/_gitbook-dev-docs/z_glossary/Tea_ID.md

 This ID cannot be modified or updated once the chip was built.
 The TEA machine manufacturor can register this TPM ID to our layer-1 blockchain.
 The registration process requires the TPM manufacturor's EKCert.
 Anyone can verify any TPM EKPub using such a EKCert.

-For more detail go to [tpm_key_attestation ](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/manage/component-updates/tpm-key-attestation)
+For more detail please see [Microsoft's explanation of TPM key attestation](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/manage/component-updates/tpm-key-attestation).